FALL FUNDAMENTALS 2024

 Continuing Education Information

-This one-day conference provides a maximum of 5.25 credit hours of Category I continuing education (CE) for counseling and social work.
+This one-day conference provided a maximum of 5.25 credit hours of Category I continuing education for counseling and social work.

 CEs must be purchased before the conference begins.
 Your purchase of CEs indicates you’ve read and accepted the requirements below.

-• Pay the CEU/CE fee of $15 at time of registration.
+Pay the CE fee of $15 at time of registration.
 Be sure to choose “Add On” when purchasing your ticket on Eventbrite.

 Policies: The Bowen Center does not offer refunds for CEs.
 We do not offer continuing education credit for viewing any recordings.
 It is the sole responsibility of the participant to verify their state’s professional licensure criteria for CE qualifications.